Steve Peregrin Took: Pink Fairies (1969–1970)

 After being sacked by Bolan, Took formed a prototype version of the Pink Fairies with Twink and Mick Farren, recently ousted from his own band, the Deviants.
 This band was named in honour of a drinking club of the same name the three had formed earlier that year, along with other leading lights of the underground scene.
 Together with Twink's girlfriend Silva Darling, they performed what Farren would later describe as "less of a gig than a protracted harangue" at the University of Manchester in October 1969, which rapidly dissolved into chaos.
-Took appeared prominently on Farren's first solo album Mona – The Carnivorous Circus (recorded December 1969, released 1970).
+Took appeared prominently on Farren's first solo album Mona – The Carnivorous Circus (recorded December 1969, released 1970) on which he was credited as Shagrat The Vagrant.
 Twink and the other ex-Deviants then formed a new band called the Pink Fairies (mark 2), without Took or Farren.

 Shagrat (1970–1971)

 In February 1970, Farren and Took headhunted guitarist Larry (or "Lazza") Wallis and bassist Tim Taylor from their underground band, the Entire Sioux Nation.
 A month later, Farren dropped out, leaving Took in the role of bandleader for the first time in his career.
 With the addition of drummer Phil Lenoir, Shagrat was formed (named after an orc in The Lord of the Rings).
 They recorded three tracks, "Peppermint Flickstick", "Boo!
 I Said Freeze" and "Steel Abortion", at Strawberry Studios and played live at the Phun City festival, before Lenoir and Taylor left.
 Took and Wallis continued with drummer Dave Bidwell, rehearsing with various bass players and eventually forming an acoustic trio of Took on vocals and guitar, Wallis on acoustic bass and Bidwell on tambourine.
 This line-up recorded a set of (at least) four home demos, "Amanda", "Strange Sister", "Still Yawning Stillborn" and "Beautiful Deceiver", at Wallis's father's home studio in South London, which in the 1990s would be paired with the earlier electric studio session for limited edition vinyl release and later a CD album release in 2001.

 Wallis would later take over the leadership of the Pink Fairies for their Kings of Oblivion LP, substantially transforming the sound and style of the band.
 He and Took would work together again at various intervals in 1972, 1975–1976 and 1977.